TOP 10 Countries by Youth Share (Age 15–24, 2025)

 - United Nations, Department of Economic and Social Affairs, Population Division, World Population Prospects 2024 (age structure by five-year age group, 1950–2100).
 Available via the UN WPP data portal: population.un.org/wpp.

-- World Bank, World Development Indicators – Population by age group, including “Population ages 0–14 (% of total population)” and related series based on UN WPP.
+- World Bank, World Development Indicators – population by age group, including related age-structure series based on UN WPP.
 Indicator overview: data.worldbank.org/indicator.

 - Our World in Data, “Age structure” and related charts based on UN WPP, providing long-run series of population by broad age group: ourworldindata.org/age-structure.